MattKleyn/Frog-Blog/README.md

 This starts the server.
 Then open your browser and go to http://localhost:3000.
 From here you can explore all existing functionalities.
 To shut the server down, type ctrl + c in the same terminal that is running the entrypoint.

 OPTIONAL:
 The above node command compiles the code for every bash command, meaning if you make changes to the codebase, you will need to shut down and restart the server for the changes to take effect.
-To circumnavigate this.
-Install and run the NPM package Nodemon.
-This will autorestart after any change you make. npm install --save-dev nodemon nodemon index.js
+To circumnavigate this, install and run the NPM package Nodemon.
+This will autorestart after any change you make. npm install --save-dev nodemon
+(to start the server) nodemon index.js

 **Usage**